miestrode/bell/README.md

 By using Bell, you will be able to productively create programs that run in Minecraft.

 Your work process will become simpler, faster and less error-prone.
-This is partly because Bell is compiled[^1], which means it can catch common errors at compile-time and not at run-time, and partly because Bell is very different to MCfunction.
+This is partly because Bell is compiled, which means it can catch common errors at compile-time and not at run-time, and partly because Bell is very different to MCfunction.

 Whilst Bell's program/module model is based on top-level declarations and files,